 Westminster Debate ‘Integration of Turks in London: Lessons for Brexit Britain’

-The Centre for Turkey Studies (CEFTUS) is pleased to invite you to a public forum with Dr Ibrahim Sirkeci, Professor of Transnational Studies and Marketing and the Director of the Regent’s Centre for Transnational Studies (RCTS) at Regent’s University London, and Dr Saniye Dedeoglu, Associate Professor of Social Policy at the Department of Labour Economics and Industrial Relations, Mugla Sitki Kocman University, Turkey.
+The Centre for Turkey Studies (CEFTUS) organised a public forum with Dr Ibrahim Sirkeci, Professor of Transnational Studies and Marketing and the Director of the Regent’s Centre for Transnational Studies (RCTS) at Regent’s University London, and Dr Saniye Dedeoglu, Associate Professor of Social Policy at the Department of Labour Economics and Industrial Relations, Mugla Sitki Kocman University, Turkey.

-This event is kindly hosted by Kate Osamor, Labour MP for Edmonton.
+This event is kindly hosted by Kate Osamor, Labour MP for Edmonton and chaired by Dr Tunc Aybak of Middlesex University.

 Saniye Dedeoglu is Associate Professor of Social Policy in Department of Labour Economics and Industrial Relations, Mugla Sitki Kocman University, Turkey.
 She received her PhD in 2005 from the School of Oriental and African Studies (University of London).
 Dr Dedeoglu is author of several books including Migrants, Work and Social Integration – Women’s Labour (2014, Palgrave).Further info: https://mugla.academia.edu/